batosai/attachment-advanced/README.md

 ---

 [![license-image]][license-url] [![typescript-image]][typescript-url]

+/!\ [New version](https://github.com/batosai/adonis-attachment) in currently development for AdonisJA 6

 A simple, opinionated package to convert any column on your Lucid model to an attachment data type.